casperjs/casperjs/docs/installation.rst

 Installing from Homebrew (OSX)
 ------------------------------

-Installation of both PhantomJS and CasperJS can be achieved through `Homebrew <http://mxcl.github.com/homebrew/>`_.
+Installation of both PhantomJS and CasperJS can be achieved using Homebrew_, a popular package manager for Mac OS X.

 For the 1.1 development version (recommended)::